 Mundesley beach suffered badly in the winter storms of 2013, along with many of the beaches along this stretch of Norfolk coast, but all is being cleared up as quickly as possible to make it attractive once more, for when you visit.

+This did have a Seaside Award but as of 2017 now has a Blue Flag Status, along with it's adjacent beach, West Runton.
 I love this beach for its rather desolate and empty feel.
 With a caravan park at the top of the cliff, it’s a very convenient beach, but if you’re not staying here, you can easily walk away from the crowds, either east to Cromer, or west to West Runton.
 It has a wonderful old WWII pill box sitting in the sand which is a great attraction if you’re going to walk along here.

 Again, East Runton beach is patrolled by lifeguards.
 It isn’t as sandy as most of the other beach, which I always feel is a bit of a disappointment, but as there are plenty of others that are, you’re spoilt for choice while you’re in Norfolk.
 This must be one of the smallest beaches in Norfolk.

 There are so many different beaches in Norfolk, why not browse through my guide to Norfolk beaches and pick as many as you like to go and visit!